paweljablonsky/Quote/README.md

-The application gives you the ability to generate a random quote using the Quotes API.
+The application gives you the ability to generate a random quote using the Quotes API created by Martin Svoboda.

 Stack: